top of page

 Trained wildlife rehabilitators, RSPCA inspectorate and experienced members of badger groups have the skill and know how to approach, handle and make badgers safe in secure carrying cages.
 They have specialist equipment for rescues, so please wait until they arrive at the site.

-If you have a sick or injured badger or have a badger in your garden in daylight hours, please call one of our experience rescue members for advice and support.
+If you have a sick or injured badger or have a badger in your garden in daylight hours, please call for advice and support.

 Badgers injured in fights sometimes retreat to places where they can rest and recover in peace.
 Barns, garden sheds, corners of gardens and spaces under patios are often chosen.